elastic/opbeans-node/README.md

 ## Bootstrap

-Populate the database with basic data:
+Populate the database with tables and basic data:

 ```
 npm run db-setup